mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 This room is a walkway around a very, very deep shaft.
 Looking into the abyss, the characters can dimly make out tier after tier of cut passageways in the depths far below.
-A green panel on the wall displays a map of the lower passageways – kilometre after kilometre, all empty, living space for a colony ship which never arrived.
+A green panel on the wall displays a map of the lower passageways – kilometer after kilometer, all empty, living space for a colony ship which never arrived.
 The deeper levels of the outpost are all empty.
 Perhaps somewhere in the depths, tireless machines continue to leech radiation from the